 When we take account of the facts that Masjid Al-Aqsa is almost at the edge of the forbidden/blessed region (which is stated in the Qur’an) and that it has to be the farthest masjid to the centre among the masjids situated in that area in regard to semantics, the existence of a masjid with both characteristics can be encountered in the works which mention the history and geography of that period’s Mecca.

 According to the information which Vakıdî, one of the first Islam historians, gathered in his book called “Kitab al Maghazî” and the one which el-Ezrakî compiled in his book called “Ehbar al-Mecca”, there are masjids in other places in Mecca aside from Masjid Al-Haram.
 Even some houses are used as masjids by the people of Mecca.
 One of these masjids is called Masjid Al-Aqsa(the farthest masjid), since it is located above Valley Ci’rane which is about nine miles’ distance to Mecca.
 Someone from Quraysh had this masjid built.
 Once, the prophet Muhammad came to Masjid Al-Haram by putting on his pilgrimage garb here and traveled the Kaaba.
 After the conquest of Mecca, the Muslims didn’t renew these small masjids.
-(We published the copy of the third volume’s 958th and 959th pages of the work which is protected at Oxford University in our study called Tebyinu’l Qur’anin the fourth volume on the 292nd and 293rd pages.)
+(We published the copy of the third volume’s pages 958 and 959 of the work which is protected at Oxford University in our study called Tebyinu’l Qur’an in the volume 4 on the pages 292 and 293).
 However, this information which appears only in the old copies of the books whose names we mentioned were removed from the subsequent copies somehow.
 According to us, this distortion probably resulted from the fact that the information in these works contradicted with the claim that Masjid Al-Aqsa mentioned in the Qur’an is the temple in Jerusalem.

 To sum up, Masjid Al-Aqsa which is depicted in the Qur’an is not the masjid in Jerusalem but is an old masjid which is in Mecca, at the edge of the forbidden/blessed region, on the way of Taif, on the slope of a valley called Ci’rane.
 Now that where Masjid Al-Aqsa in the Qur’an is situated is understood, it is also essential to research what the construction that is located in Jerusalem today and that is called Masjid Al-Aqsa is.